Economist

 Research Fellow at Technical University of Munich

-Raphael Max is a researcher in economic and financial ethics with a strong interest in the history of economic and ethical thought and the empirical study of moral perceptions about markets.
-He earned his PhD in Economics (Dr. rer. pol., summa cum laude) from the Technical University of Munich and is currently a Postdoc and Habilitation Candidate at the Chair of Economic and Social Ethics at the University of Hohenheim.
+Raphael earned his PhD in Economics (Dr. rer. pol., summa cum laude) from the Technical University of Munich and is currently a Postdoc and Habilitation Candidate at the Chair of Economic and Social Ethics at the University of Hohenheim.

 Contact: raphael.max [at] uni-hohenheim [dot] de